How I Broil Lobster Tails to Perfection

 How to Broil Lobster Tails

-Start by moving one of the oven racks to the second-highest position.
-I found if you place it at the highest position, there is a better chance of burning the exteriors before the internal meat is cooked.
-Preheat the broiler while you prep the lobsters.
+- Start by moving one of the oven racks to the second-highest position.
+If you place it at the highest position, the lobsters are more likely to burn their exteriors before the internal meat is cooked.
+Preheat the broiler while you prepare the lobsters.

-Using kitchen scissors, make a cut on the top part of the shell from the open end to the tail.
-Be careful to cut only the shell but if you get a little lobster meat in the process, don't worry about it.
+- Using kitchen scissors, cut the top part of the shell from the open end to the tail.
+Be careful to cut only the shell; if you get a little lobster meat in the process, don't worry.
 More importantly, be careful not to cut yourself.

-Gently pull the shell apart with your fingers being very careful not to cut yourself on the shell edges (they can be very sharp).
-When there is enough room to get your fingers inside the shell, gently separate the lobster meat from the sides of the shell.
-Work your fingers underneath to completely separate the meat from the shell.
+- Gently pull the shell apart with your fingers, being careful not to cut yourself on the edges (they can be very sharp).
+When there is enough room to get your fingers inside the shell, gently separate the lobster meat from the sides.
+Work your fingers underneath to separate the meat from the shell completely.

-You could also add a little salt and pepper to the butter before applying it.
-Be sure to use a different melted butter than the one you are going to serve with the finished tails.
+- You could add a little salt and pepper to the butter before applying it.
+Be sure to use melted butter that is different from the one you will serve with the finished tails.
 You don't want any potential cross-contamination.

 If you have an instant-read thermometer, the internal temperature should be around 145ºF or 63ºC.
 If you don't have an instant-read thermometer, you have to go by time and weight.
 Be careful not to overcook or you'll end up with rubbery lobster meat.